home-assistant/developers.home-assistant/docs/config_entries_options_flow_handler.md

 ## Options support

-For a component to support options it needs to have a `async_get_options_flow` method in its config flow handler.
+For a component to support options it needs to have an `async_get_options_flow` method in its config flow handler.
 Calling it will return an instance of the components options flow handler.

 ```python
 @staticmethod